Investment Committee Meeting Summary – November 2023

 Inflation has seen a slight easing since its peak in January 2022 but continues to remain above the Federal Reserve’s targeted 2%.
 This lingering level below the threshold underscores the challenge of curbing spending, with the final leg of this journey proving to be the most difficult.
 Meanwhile, the Federal Reserve has recently hit the pause button on rate hikes, although the specter of future increases looms on the horizon with market expectations suggest a potential rate hike in December.
 It is worth noting that historical data indicates positive market performance after the conclusion of a hiking cycle.
 Conversations about a possible recession continue, reminding us that economic downturns are inherent phases of the business cycle.
 In the realm of global geopolitics, tensions such as the Russia-Ukraine conflict cast shadows of uncertainty over the market, prompting us to stay vigilant of potential international market volatility.
 While forecasting the future remains elusive, our preparation for various scenarios is unwavering.

-Our Committment to Your Financial Success
+Our Commitment to Your Financial Success

 We are remaining focused on an informed, long-term planning and a diversified approach.
 The decisions we make are grounded in our commitment to our clients’ financial well-being.
 We anticipate further market volatility and continue to adapt our strategies accordingly.